 |Before the Five Elements Theory was used and according to Taoists’ believe, there were only two colors: opposing, yet complementary principles, black and white, yin- yang.

-With the establishment of the Five Elements Theory, the spectrum of colours was enlarged, leading to the use of not only black and white, but red, green and yellow, a total of five ‘main’ colours.
+With the establishment of the Five Elements Theory, the spectrum of colors was enlarged, leading to the use of not only black and white, but red, green and yellow, a total of five ‘main’ colors.

-It should be noted that the colour black is often considered ‘black- blue’ or ‘blue- black’, hence the specifics of the two colours can be found combined.
-The same applies for the colour green, as it is often considered ‘green- blue’ or ‘blue- green’.
+It should be noted that the color black is often considered ‘black- blue’ or ‘blue- black’, hence the specifics of the two colors can be found combined.
+The same applies for the color green, as it is often considered ‘green- blue’ or ‘blue- green’.

-In Chinese believes, the cosmos mirrors the Five Elements, hence each single colour is representing and is associated with a symbolic meaning.
+In Chinese believes, the cosmos mirrors the Five Elements, therefore each color represents or is associated with a symbolic meaning.
 The Five Element Chart shows associated properties or aspects of each element.
 Together, these aspects form the integrated whole of the Five Element Theory.

 Feng Shui incorporated the Five Elements while being based on the bagua.
 Hence, the bagua represents not only all elements, but the cosmos.

-Historically, people actually worshipped the colour yellow during the reign of the legendary Chinese sage king, a chief diety of Taoism, Huang Di or Huang Ti, better known as the Yellow Emperor.
+Historically, people actually worshipped the color yellow during the reign of the legendary Chinese sage king, a chief deity of Taoism, Huang Di or Huang Ti, better known as the Yellow Emperor.
 He is the emperor that is said to be the ancestor of all Han Chinese people and is believed to have reigned around 2697 BC to 2598 BC.